 As an adult we know there are a lot of things we have to do we don't want to do.
 In fact, for many of us, that seems to make up most of our day.
 Unlike a child, we often forget that everything we want, when we want it, isn't going to happen.
 We get angry or stressed, rude or combative.
 We have clearly forgotten we don't make all the rules and there are consequences when we forget that.

 Changes in routine can be very exciting.
-The grandkids have their first sleepover away from home in a few days, at our house.
-My grandson is beside himself with excitement.
-He was ready to start packing a week ago.
+Years ago, the grandkids had their first sleepover away from home, at our house.
+My grandson was beside himself with excitement.
+He was ready to start packing a week beforehand.
 His mom had to make a calendar so he could cross off the days until the big event.
-Both kids visit our home every week or two so that isn't the reason for the excitement.
-I'm guessing it is a change in where they will sleep and all the things that will be different from their regular schedule that have both of them on cloud 9.
-It will not be routine.
+The kids visit our home every week or two so that wasn't the reason for the excitement.
+I'm guessing it was a change in where they slept and all the things that would be different from their regular schedule.
+It would not be routine.

 Change can be exciting whatever your age.
 This blog makes it quite clear that I view retirement as one of the most exciting and enjoyable times of my life.
 The routine of working for over 30 years gave way to a time where the only routine is the one I create.
 And, I am free to create a new routine whenever I want.
 Come to think of it I like sleepovers, too.
-In my case, a nice resort in Hawaii or a B & B in England is probably more my speed than a sleeping bag in the living room. (note: if I were writing this day, I'd probably mention an RV)
+In my case, a nice resort in Hawaii or a B & B in England is probably more my speed than a sleeping bag in the living room, even though Covid restrictions have given me a new appreciation of the joys of staying put.

 Love is all you need.
 With apologies to the Beatles, children are supposed to live in a world of love.
 I know that doesn't happen all the time and that is a tragedy.
-But, for youngsters like my grandkids their world is safe, secure, and makes sense because they are loved.
-They have no doubt that mommy and daddy will protect them and always be there for them.
-Their world view doesn't yet include hate or oppression or rancor.
-Their world is love.
+Too many children grow up in anxious uncertainty and misery.

 The adult world is not so lucky.
-I'm not going to dwell on all the reasons but I doubt many would disagree with the belief that all of us would be a whole lot happier and joyful if our world view was closer to that of a 3 year old.
+I'm not going to dwell on all the reasons but I doubt many would disagree with the belief that all of us would be a whole lot happier and more joyful if our world view was closer to that of a 3-year-old.
 We know that love isn't all you need.
 But, the more of it you have in your life the more life you will have in you.